kowainik/learn4haskell/README.md

 It's free to use up to 50 hours per month.

 Just prepend `gitpod.io#` to your repo URL and you are ready to go.
+It will take some time to initialize the workspace for the first time it opens.

 ### How to develop